 There are multiple resources available to aid you in meeting your academic and personal goals.
-Registration at the University of South Carolina assumes the students' acceptance of all published regulations.
+Registration at USC assumes the students' acceptance of all published regulations.
 The academic bulletins are the official documents of record concerning undergraduate and graduate academic programs and regulations.
-These bulletins are for information purposes only and do not constitute any contractual agreement between a student and the University of South Carolina.
-The University reserves the right to make changes in curricula, degree requirements, course offerings, or academic regulations at any time when, in the judgment of the faculty, the president, or the Board of Trustees, such changes are in the best interest of the students and the University.
+These bulletins are for information purposes only and do not constitute any contractual agreement between a student and USC.
+The university reserves the right to make changes in curricula, degree requirements, course offerings, or academic regulations at any time when, in the judgment of the faculty, the president, or the Board of Trustees, such changes are in the best interest of the students and the University.